 You have a side hustle.
 According to U.S. Census reports, there are as many as 38 million home-based businesses in the U.S.

-Even Dave Ramsey recommends getting a side job – like teaching piano lessons or dog walking – to help pay off student loans, build an emergency fund, and beef up your retirement nest egg.
+We’ve seen more and more of our clients getting a side job – like teaching piano lessons or dog walking – to help pay off student loans, build an emergency fund, and beef up their retirement nest egg.

 More often than not, when our clients start businesses out of their home they assume their home or renters insurance policy protects them.
 This isn’t the case.

 Your homeowners, condo, or renters insurance policy does not provide insurance protection for your home business OR any hobby you have that earns income.
 This includes online businesses like Etsy shops and virtual fitness coaching.

 What’s the big deal?
 Without the proper insurance, your personal assets — and the future of your business — are at risk.
 For example, say a UPS driver injures himself while making a business delivery to your home.
 Without home business insurance, YOU can be on the hook…seriously!

 When does a hobby (like McClain Insurance agent Nick Pembroke‘s kombucha brewing) turn into a business?
 For insurance purposes, it’s as soon as a hobby starts earning income.

 Luckily, home business insurance policies are an inexpensive way to protect yourself.
 If you’re an entrepreneur working from home or selling online, contact us and we’ll provide some direction.

 You bought something motorized.
 It’s a common misconception that everything stored in your garage, shed, or storage unit is covered by your homeowners insurance policy, but this isn’t true of motorized vehicles.
 This includes:

 A simple rule to follow: If you purchase any motorized vehicle, it needs to have its own insurance policy.